Writing a Game Boy emulator in Go: running ROMs

 October 8, 2017

-Continuing my theme of ‘things to do with a Raspberry Pi involving music’, I have turned my Pi and external HDD into a little NAS.
+Continuing my theme of ’things to do with a Raspberry Pi involving music’, I have turned my Pi and external HDD into a little NAS.
 My iTunes library now sits on the HDD and is shared over Samba to my laptop.
 The cool thing about this is that it makes it possible to access my music library from anywhere over the internet.
 In the age of Spotify and other streaming services this is a lot less cool than it would have been, but it’s still pretty useful if you value having control over your music files.
+I have tried two approaches, each with different pros and cons.

 Read more »